OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 $$
 {: refdef}

 Reversing the filter order exchanges $$s,t$$ and $$p,q$$ in this expression.
-In order to minimize the average time spent testing each seed, the optimal filter order can be found by the following calculation:
+In order to minimize the average time spent testing each seed, the optimal filter order can be found by the following observation:

 {:refdef: style="text-align: center;"}
 ![please work prose](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/filter-efficiency.png){:height="46px" width="327px"}